 The library is open 59 hours per week, including 4 evenings.
 A professional staff of one full-time librarian assisted by three fulltime and several student assistants provide service for all patrons.
 Library orientation sessions are offered at the beginning of each semester to inform students of library resources, policies, and procedures.
 An online version of the orientation is also available from the library web page.
-A library handbook in print and online is available.
+An online library handbook is available.
 A student ID card is required to check out materials.
 ID cards are available in the Student Development Office.